You are here

 The presence of slime mold is more of a curiosity than a problem.
 Slime molds are primitive organisms that are considered fungi.
 They feed on decaying organic manner and other organisms in the thatch layer and soil.

-Signs and symptoms of slime molds
+Symptoms of slime molds

 Slime molds often appear after a warm summer rain.
 At first a slimy growth, called the plasmodium, appears.
 This slimy growth dries into a powdery mass of spore-bearing structures that coat grass blades.
 Slime molds usually last one to two weeks and often are observed in the same spot year after year.
 Typically 4-6 inches patches of the fungus are formed.
 Although there are many species of slime mold on turf, Physarum cinereum seems to be the most common.
+Slight yellowing of turf can occur as the slime mold blocks grass underneath it from being able to do photosynthesis.
+The grass will almost always recover though if the slime mold is removed.

 Management of slime molds